ganesh-devops3231/ansible-zero-to-hero/Day-01/02-shell-vs-ansible.md

 Easily and quickly scale the systems you automate through a modular design that supports a large range of operating systems, cloud platforms, and network devices.

+**Comparing Python & Ansible:**
+- Python is a indpendent in all platforms, because of this reason you can achieve what ever to modify in the VMs.
+But it requires the maintenance whenever python upgrades need to check some syntaxes changes.
+Also for connecting other target VMs, python requires some additional extensions/installations to connect to VMs.
+- Whereas ansible is less in maintenance and also it is easy in authentication purpose.